transkatgirl/KatVisualizer/README.md

 # KatVisualizer

-A realtime music visualizer which better matches what you hear.
+A realtime music visualizer designed to better match human hearing.

 The current processing chain consists of the following:
 - ERB-scale VQT with ERB bandwidths